HomamAbosaleh/HomamAbosaleh/README.md

 # Hi there, I'm Homam 👋

-## I'm a Student, Developer, and an Engineer.
+## I'm a Student, Full-Stack Developer, and an Engineer.

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about Robotics
+- 🥅 2024 Goals: Learn more about Robotics
 - ⚡ Fun fact: I am workaholic

 ### My projects (Feel free to look around):